Vrooli/Vrooli/docs/DatabaseDesign.md

 ## General
 - `citext` - Provides case-insensitive text search.
 Especially useful for emails.
-- `stars`/`views` - Stars and views are stored as integers, so we don't have to count the number of relationships every time we want these common fields.
+- `bookmarks`/`views` - Bookmarks and views are stored as integers, so we don't have to count the number of relationships every time we want these common fields.
 - `lanugage` - Languages are stored using their ISO 639-2 language code
 - `forks` - Forks are used to suggest changes to a versioned object.
 When a fork is created, it initializes new root (i.e. not versioned) data, and copies the parent version's data